polterguy/phosphorusfive/plugins/p5.io/README.md

   convert:false
 ```

-If you run the above Hyperlisp through your System42/executor, you will see that now it contains simply a text string, preserving all comments
+If you run the above Hyperlambda through your System42/executor, you will see that now it contains simply a text string, preserving all comments
 for you, among other things.
 Unless you explicitly inform the *[load-file]* Active Event that you do not wish for any conversion to occur,
-then it will automatically convert all Hyperlisp for you, to p5.lambda objects.
-This makes it very easy for you to load Hyperlisp, and
+then it will automatically convert all Hyperlambda for you, to p5.lambda objects.
+This makes it very easy for you to load Hyperlambda, and
-immediately execute your Hyperlisp, without having to convert it yourself.
+immediately execute your Hyperlambda, without having to convert it yourself.

 #### Loading multiple files at the same time